gardener/gardener/docs/deployment/gardenlet_api_access.md

 > [1] If you use `ManagedSeed` resources then the `gardenlet` reconciling them ("parent `gardenlet`") may be allowed to submit certain requests for the `Seed` resources resulting out of such `ManagedSeed` reconciliations (even if the "parent `gardenlet`" is not responsible for them):

 ℹ️ It is allowed to delete the `Seed` resources if the corresponding `ManagedSeed` objects already have a `deletionTimestamp` (this is secure as `gardenlet`s themselves don't have permissions for deleting `ManagedSeed`s).

+### Rule Exceptions for Extension Clients

+Extension clients are allowed to perform the same operations as gardenlet clients.
+To prevent privilege escalation though, they are granted the read-only subset of verbs for `CertificateSigningRequests`, `ClusterRoleBindings`, and `ServiceAccounts`.

 ## `SeedAuthorizer` Authorization Webhook Enablement